Forecast Period

 farmers.

-Moreover, the volatility of seed prices poses a
+The volatility of seed prices

-farmers to effectively plan their crops and budget their expenses.
+for farmers to effectively plan their crops and budget their expenses.
 This

 unpredictability in prices can have adverse effects on their productivity and